dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 $$ \ket{1; 0}_b.$$

 The first number represents the numer of photons, the second the delay.
 Finally, the subscript represents the mode.
-Given a two-photon input to the system from the crystal with delay along path $a$ of $\tau$, the total input state can be written as
+Given an entangled two-photon input to the system from the crystal with delay along path $a$ of $\tau$, we have that the input state can be written as

 $$\ket{\psi_\text{in}} = \ket{1; \tau}_a\ket{1; 0}_b = \adagger_{\tau}\bdagger_0 \ket{0}$$

+It is important here that the state be written as a tensor product as it captures that the two photons are jointly created and entangled which is the case for the photons generated with SPDC.

 ```{note}
 We have taken a little liberty here to assign creation and annihilation operators for each mode with their mode label.
 It's just a bit of shorthand that is very common to make things easier to read if there are only a handful of modes to deal with.
 ```

+Now we need to understand how such an entangled state interacts with a beamsplitter.
+For this we will keep track of the different creation/annihilation operators through the system.

 A beamsplitter has the following relationship between the input and output modes: